fgl27/SmartTwitchTV/README.md

 ==============

 * Create a Samsung account if you don't have one and set it up as a developer account [SAMSUNG DEVELOPERS](http://developer.samsung.com/home.do)
-* Log in with the developer account on the TV, open "APPS", hit number button and press the sequence 12345 A new window will pop, enter your computer LAN IP address and make sure you click "On" for enabling the developer mode, after pressing OK, reboot the TV by unplugging from power and plug back on [SAMSUNG Guide Connecting the TV and SDK](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-device)
+* Log in with the developer account on the TV, open the application "APPS", hit number button (smart remote) and press the key sequence 12345, a new window will pop, enter your computer LAN IP address and make sure you click "On" to enable the developer mode, after pressing OK, reboot the TV by unplugging from power and plug back on.
+[Click here to read SAMSUNG Guide Connecting the TV and SDK](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-device)
 * [Download and install Tizen Studio](https://developer.tizen.org/development/tizen-studio/download)
-* I used the "Tizen Studio 2.0 with IDE installer", download the 32/64 bit according to yours CPU, on linux the file is a executable binary 480Mb size, give the file permission to execute, properties >  permission > Execute... mark, then just drag the file to a terminal window and click enter, **it may ask you to use apt-get to install missing dependencies**, on windows it is a .exe file around 480MB
+* I used the **Tizen Studio 2.2 with IDE installer** (Any version above that must work well), download the 32/64 bit according to yours CPU architecture, on linux the file is a executable binary 480Mb size, give the file permission to execute, properties >  permission > Execute... mark, then just drag the file to a terminal window and click enter, **it may ask you to use apt-get to install missing dependencies**, on windows it is a .exe file around 480MB
 * Install Java SDK, I install this app with **Oracle JDK java 8** on linux terminal commands below, on windows go to [Java SE Development Kit 8 Downloads
 ](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) download the latest version of jdk when this was tested it was "jdk-8u152-windows-x64.exe" for 64bit windows or "jdk-8u152-windows-i586.exe 32bits
 "